 Special Events & Exhibitions

-250th Anniversary of Patrick Henry's Liberty or Death Speech at the 2nd Virginia Convention - March 23, 2025
+Reenactments of Patrick Henry’s Liberty of Death Speech at the 2nd Virginia Convention

 St. John’s Church, Richmond - Professional actors in 1770s attire portray nine delegates, including prominent Virginians Richard Henry Lee, Patrick Henry, Thomas Jefferson and George Washington.
 Witness the democratic process at work through the animated reenactment of the Second Virginia Convention, which culminates in Patrick Henry’s “Give me liberty or give me death!” speech.
-3 reenactments at 1:30, 3:00 and 5:00 p.m.
+Select holiday(s) and summer Sunday public reenactments or groups can book a private reenactment.

 National Museum of the United States Army – Exhibit examines the evolution of the soldier and Army during the Revolutionary War.
 This exhibit uncovers and shares compelling stories through diverse people who served during complex events which sparked America’s ongoing efforts in liberty, equality and self-government.